sourdragon/second-brain/Spaces/Home/Journal/First File.md

 - You are hopelessly diseased and cant stop thinking about her at times. (or can I? maybe i can stop)

 ####  1. Hmm i do feel at times, she doesnt care for me like
 - When she didnt try to talk to me at flag lounge at the first / second day.
+I told her that my mental health depends on it.
+She told shell tell in school. didnt tell... doesnt care about my mental health 😭
 - Like she never tries to open convesations "Fed up of it" she told today 💔 ,but used to 💔, only slight 💔
 - Today, she went to talk with the girls, another talk at lunch plan failure( wait hows that even related, her friends she talks, what's bothering you )
 - And for some reason she doesnt show me marks and does to Adesh. doesnt make sense